EWC-consortium/eudi-wallet-rfcs/ewc-rfc013-issue-photoid.md

 //TODO add Authorisation Request example with redirect uri
 ```

-### 5.2.4.
-Dynamic Credential Request - Step 2: Passport Validation
+#### Step 2: Passport attributes Validation

-After PID validation, the second step of the **Dynamic Credential Request** triggers an OAuth2-like flow to obtain Passport Data.
+After PID validation, the second step of the **Dynamic Credential Request** triggers an OAuth2-like flow to obtain Passport data.

 ```json
 //TODO add redirect request example
 ```

 The user will be redirected to a Passport Reading Service application and prompted to scan their Passport alongside additional biometric checks to ensure the holder of the physical document is managing the application.
 Finally, the user will grant permission to share Passport data with the issuer.

+### 5.2.4.
+Dynamic Credential Request - Option B: Unattended remote ID Proofing using eMRTD

 ### 5.2.5.
 Credential Issuance Completion